 Elias Kyriakides, an IEEE senior member, is currently an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Cyprus, and a founding member of the KIOS Research Center for Intelligent Systems and Networks.

-Dr. Mani Vadari, IEEE Senior Member, IEEE, is founder and President of Modern Grid Solutions, which delivers consulting and training services to smart grid companies, globally.
+Dr. Mani Vadari, IEEE Senior Member, is a senior consultant at CMG.
+He is founder and president of Modern Grid Solutions, which delivers consulting and training services to smart grid companies, globally.
 Prior to forming MGS, he held various positions at Accenture, Battelle Memorial Institute and Alstom grid.

 Ronald Melton, an IEEE Senior Member, is director of the Battelle-led Pacific Northwest Smart Grid Demonstration project, the administrator of the trademarked GridWise Architecture Council and Team Lead for Distribution Systems and Demand Response at the U.S. Department of Energy’s Pacific Northwest National Laboratory (PNNL).